sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/observability/prometheus.md

 ## Prom-wrapper

-The image's entrypoint is a sidecar program called the prom-wrapper.
+The entrypoint of the image is a sidecar program called the prom-wrapper.
 Learn more about it [here](https://about.sourcegraph.com/handbook/engineering/observability/monitoring_architecture#prom-wrapper).

 The source code for this program is currently kept in [`docker-images/prometheus/cmd/prom-wrapper`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/docker-images/prometheus/cmd/prom-wrapper).